LuanRT/YouTube.js/README.md

 For detailed usage, check out the [YouTube.js Guide and API Documentation](https://ytjs.dev).

 ## Contributing
-We welcome all contributions, issues and feature requests, whether small or large.
-If you want to contribute, feel free to check out our [issues page](https://github.com/LuanRT/YouTube.js/issues) and our [guidelines](https://github.com/LuanRT/YouTube.js/blob/main/CONTRIBUTING.md).
+All contributions are welcome, big or small.
+If you want to contribute, take a look at the [issues page](https://github.com/LuanRT/YouTube.js/issues) and our [guidelines](https://github.com/LuanRT/YouTube.js/blob/main/CONTRIBUTING.md).

 ## Contributors
 <a href="https://github.com/LuanRT/YouTube.js/graphs/contributors">